 Launched in January 2004, it was initially meant for Central Government employees.
 Later, in 2008, it was extended to State Government employees, and in 2009, to all citizens.

-The National Pension System is regulated by PFRDA (Pension Fund Regulatory and Development Authority), and all Indian citizens, including NRIs (Non-resident Indians) and OCI (Overseas Citizens of India), aged between 18 and 85 years can join NPS.
+The National Pension System is regulated by PFRDA (Pension Fund Regulatory and Development Authority), and all Indian citizens, including NRIs (Non-resident Indians) and OCIs (Overseas Citizens of India), aged between 18 and 85 years can join NPS.
+Participation by NRIs and OCIs is subject to applicable RBI and FEMA regulations, prevailing KYC requirements, and contributions being made through permitted banking channels in India, including eligible NRE/NRO accounts.

 The primary objectives of NPS include:

-● Provide steady income to the subscribers and secure their post-retirement life
+- Provide a steady income to the subscribers and secure their post-retirement life

 Voluntary

-You can open a National Pension System account and contribute to your account any time during a financial year at your convenience.
+You can open a National Pension System account and contribute to your account at any time during a financial year at your convenience.
 You can decide the amount you want to contribute annually.
 However, each contribution must be at least Rs.
-500 for Tier I National
+500 for Tier I National Pension System account.

 Flexibility